Upton, Slough

 Upton is a suburb of Slough, in the Slough district, in the ceremonial county of Berkshire, England.
 Until the local government reforms of 1974 it was in Buckinghamshire.
 It was one of the villages that developed into the town.

 History

-The Domesday Survey of 1086 refers to Upton, and a wood for 200 pigs, worth £15.
-Upton took its name from its situation at the top of the slope from the river terrace — the various levels in the area having been formed in the Ice-Age.
+The Domesday Book survey of 1086 refers to Upton and a wood for 200 pigs, worth £15.
+Upton took its name from its situation at the top of the slope from the river terrace — the various levels in the area having been formed in the Last Ice Age.

 The ancient parish, and the civil parish until 1894, included Chalvey and Slough, originally hamlets, and was formally known as Upton-cum-Chalvey.
-In 1894 the new civil parish of Slough was formed from the parish.
-In 1895 a detached part of the parish was transferred to Gerrards Cross, and in 1900 and 1901 the rump of the parish was divided between the neighbouring parishes of Eton, Langley Marish, Slough and Wexham.
+In 1894, the new civil parish of Slough was formed from the parish.
+In 1895 a detached part of the parish was transferred to Gerrards Cross, and in 1900 and 1901 the rump of the parish was divided between the neighbouring parishes of Eton, Langley, Slough and Wexham.
 The ecclesiastical parish is still known as Upton-cum-Chalvey.